MilesFM/RavenfieldModCombine/README.md

 # RavenfieldModCombine
-WIP.
-NOT READY FOR USE.
+**OBSELETE**

-This program will allow cross version support and multiple mods for Ravenfield.
-It will combine dll files with a program such as ILMerge or ILRepack.
+~~This program will allow cross version support and multiple mods for Ravenfield.
+It will combine dll files with a program such as ILMerge or ILRepack.~~